-Maynard purchased the property on Duke of Gloucester from James Iglehart in 1847, "with buildings."
-Architectural evidence indicates that what Maynard bought may have been, at least in part, an outbuilding dating to the late 18th century that had been moved to the site.
-During the next ten years Maynard improved the property, expanding the three-bay, story and a half structure to a full two-story dwelling with two front entrances, dormers and a massive central brick chimney.
-By 1860, the property had nearly tripled in value.
+Maynard purchased the property on Duke of Gloucester from James Iglehart in 1847 "with buildings” for $400.
+Architectural evidence indicates that what Maynard bought may have been, at least in part, an 18th-century structure moved to the site.
+During the next ten years he improved the property, expanding the house to a full two-and-half-story dwelling with two front entrances, dormers, and a massive central brick chimney.
+By 1860 the property had nearly tripled in value.

 Listed as a waiter in the 1860 census, Maynard may have worked at the City Hotel on Main and Conduit Streets, less than a block from his residence.
+He served as one of the founding trustees for the Stanton School, established for the education of black children.
 Further evidence of John Maynard’s financial status and community responsibility can be found at Old Mt.
 Moriah A.M.E.
-Church on Franklin Street.
-A leader in the church, he donated funds for a stained glass window when the church was built in 1874.
+Church on Franklin Street where as a church leader he donated funds for a stained glass window when the church was built in 1874.

-Maynard descendants held on to the property and operated it as a boarding house until 1914 when Willis Burgess, a resident, purchased it.
-His family owned it until 1990.
-Later archaeological investigations have shown that the families joined the transition to Victorian consumerism, choosing more processed foods and beverages as well as typical mass-produced tableware.
-In the early 1990s the Port of Annapolis Inc., a private developer of historic properties, stabilized the house for the purpose of resale.
-Recognizing its historic significance, the corporation transferred ownership of the house to the City of Annapolis in 1993.
-With a grant from the Maryland Historical Trust, the City is renovating the property for limited office use and as exhibit space to depict 19th-century African-American life in Annapolis.
+Maynard descendants held on to the property and operated it as a boarding house until 1914 when hard times led to a mortgage default.
+In 1921Willis Burgess, a former boarder, purchased the house with his wife Mary at public sale.
+The Burgess family owned the property until 1990.
+In the early 1990s the Port of Annapolis Inc., a for-profit preservation organization, stabilized the house for the purpose of resale.
+Recognizing its historic significance, the corporation transferred ownership of the house to the City of Annapolis in 1993 for restoration through a joint City/Historic Annapolis agreement.